 Jane Franklin Mecom was the younger sister of Benjamin Franklin, and the closest to him of his sixteen siblings.
-The two were lifelong correspondents, and in fact, Benjamin wrote more letters to Jane than to anybody else.
-Despite their intimate relationship, the two siblings lived very different lives.
+The two were life-long correspondents, and in fact, Benjamin wrote more letters to Jane than to anybody else.
+Despite their close relationship, the two siblings lived very different lives.
 Where Benjamin went on to become a celebrated politician and statesman, Jane was married off at the unusually young age of fifteen to Edward Mecom, an alcoholic and mentally unstable man whom Jane never wrote lovingly about , and with whom she had twelve children.
 She outlived all but one of them.
 Her life was one of hardship, and, without a reliable income from her husband, she took to making soap to support her family.

 A photograph of the house where Jane Franklin lived on Unity Street, taken sometime around 1905.